SNIKO/UPnPLite/readme.md

 }
 ```

-* Playback controlling on MediaRenderer:
+* Playing the media on MediaRenderer:

 ```csharp
 var mediaServersDiscovery = new MediaServersDiscovery();